surfaceowl/postgresql-python-go-aws-docker/README.md

 ___

 Prototype of data science pipeline on a certain tech stack, in a single docker image.

-## command to run with persistent mounts from project root (pwd)
-docker run -it --rm -v ${pwd}/postgres-data:/postgres-data postgres-docker:latest /bin/bash

-# Illustrate postgresql-python-go-aws-docker

 This project is a quick prototype of a data pipeline using the following technologies:  postgressql, python, go,aws on docker.
+<br><br>

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.